bounverif/openx-assets/README.md

 - Blender API to export 3D models as `.fbx`
 - `osgconv` (with the FBX plugin) to convert `.fbx` to `.osgb`

-Due to licensing restrictions, we cannot distribute the Autodesk FBX plugin, which is needed to convert `.fbx`  models into `.osgb`.
+Due to licensing restrictions, we cannot distribute the Autodesk FBX SDK, which is needed to convert `.fbx`  models into `.osgb`.
 However, you can install the plugin inside the devcontainer using the script at `/usr/local/bin/fbxsdk-install.sh`.

 ## License Information